isomerpages/dsta-capvista/index.md

       alt: Image alt text
   - infocols:
       title: Innovative, Game-changing Technologies
-      subtitle: "What are we looking for "
+      subtitle: What are we looking for
       id: infocols
       linktext: See Our Portfolio Companies
       url: /portfolio